mathildefaanes/us_brain_tumor_segmentation/README.md

 /PATH_TO_/nnUNet/nnunetv2/training/nnUNetTrainer/nnUNetTrainerWithESandDA5.py

-### Create necessary folder and set environment variables
+### Create necessary folders and set environment variables
 Create the following folders and place them where you want:
 - nnUNet_results
 - nnUNet_raw